reframejs/reframe/docs/usage-manual.template.md

 CSS and static assets are handled by webpack.
 See [Custom Webpack](#custom-webpack) to customize the webpack config.

-An example of a page loading and using CSS, fonts, images and static assets:
+Example of a page loading and using CSS, fonts, images and static assets:
  - [/examples/basics/pages/glitter/](/examples/basics/pages/glitter/)

 !INLINE ./help.md --hide-source-path